Lost in all

 By

-nations but also humanity.
-Given the context of the war to come, one can only
+but also humanity.
+Given the context of the war to come, one can only marvel at

-marvel at Chamberlain’s arrogance, crystalized in his cavalier dismissal of concerns
+Chamberlain’s arrogance, crystalized in his cavalier dismissal of concerns by fellow

-by fellow citizens about Hitler’s determination to take a piece of Czechoslovakia.
+citizens about Hitler’s determination to take a piece of Czechoslovakia.
+“A

 Chamberlain sniffed.

-of Commons speech, Churchill lambasted the agreement as "a total and
+Oct.
+5, 1938, House of Commons speech, Churchill lambasted the agreement as "a

-unmitigated defeat."
+total and unmitigated defeat."
 Indeed.
-A year later, World War II began with the
+A year later, World War II began

-invasion of Poland by Nazi Germany.
-By 1940 Churchill was leading the nation in
+with the invasion of Poland by Nazi Germany.
+By May 1940 Churchill was leading Great

-the way Trump so admires – talking tough, strolling about his bombed-out city
+Britain in the way Trump so admires – talking tough, strolling about his

-and countryside while encouraging resistance by everyday people, raising spirits,
+bombed-out city and countryside while encouraging resistance by everyday people,

-invoking patriotism and coordinating plans to militarily confound Nazi Germany.
+raising spirits, invoking patriotism and coordinating plans to militarily confound

 Less